OpenSees/OpenSeesDocumentation/docs/source/user/interpreters.rst

 OpenSees Interpreters
 *********************

 In computer science, an interpreter is a computer program that directly executes instructions written in a programming or scripting language, without requiring them previously to have been compiled into a machine language program.
 Matlab is a great example of an interpreter.
 The scripts that the user provides, e.g. a .m file if the user is using Matlab, contains a sequence of instructions written in some high level scriping language.
-For OpenSees two popular interpreters have been extended:
+For performing finite element analysis using OpenSees two popular scripting languages, **Tcl** and **Python** have been extended, by extended we mean additional commands have been added to the languages.

-1. Tcl
-2. Python

 The extensions introduce **IDENTICAL** new commands with the same arguments into the interpreter languages read by the interpreters.
 How the command is expressed in the language is the only difference.
 The languages to add a node number 3 at location (168.0, 0.0):